abdullahselek/llm/README.md

-# LLM from scratch
+# LLM Code

-Designing and building a Large Language Model from scratch, in progress.
+Designing and building a Large Language Model from scratch specifically for code generation.

 ## Requirements